 7 Newspaper Sections Containing Off-Market Properties

-3 Types of Required Legal Notices That Point To Immediately Motivated Sellers
+3 Types of Required Legal Notices That Point to Immediately Motivated Sellers

 Throughout a court case, it is commonly required for certain actions filed with the court to be published a number of times, for a specific period of time, in a widely read newspaper.
 Both the legal sections of regular newspapers or the classifieds area in a legal newspaper will have a special advertisement section for Notices, and Petitions and Hearings associated with probate hearings, tax sales, trustee’s sales, and so on.
 These can be valuable resources to a savvy buyer.

 1. Probate Notices